twwilliams/customer.io/README.md

 4. Run the program with `python3 repo_info.py`

 ## Future enhancements

+Since this is a script and not a full-blown application or a reusable library, I have kept the error-handling to a minimum and haven't added tests so that the flow is clear.

+As a script, it would be nice to make the **organization name a command-line option** rather than requiring editing the script.

+To go beyond a script to a library or richer application, I would need to start with:

-- **Add tests.** I wasn't sure how far to go with this exercise so I timeboxed it.
-Proper unit testing would have required mocking the network calls to the GitHub API.
+- **Add tests.** Proper unit testing would required mocking the network calls to the GitHub API and then we would need integration and end-to-end tests as well.

+- **Add error handling.** While there is some precedent in Python to keep error handling to a minimum, it shouldn't be as minimal as I have left it here.

 - **Cache the results from the GitHub API.** Since this is not using any authentication, it is rate-limited to 60 requests per hour.
 The